 Flexibility is a critical skill to look for when recruiting and something to be cultivated while onboarding and working.
 Modern businesses operate in a fast-paced world where major shifts may be required quickly to stay profitable.
 Hiring people who are willing and able to adapt can prevent conflict when employees’ roles and expectations change.

 The onboarding process itself is critical to preventing conflict.
+Just finding a talented and skilled person on Leadar is not enough.
 Onboarding is everything it takes to help a new member of staff settle in and become part of the team.
 There is no reason why an onboarding process shouldn’t take several months, with regular checks to see how the employee is doing.
 These regular interviews can help uncover and remove potential sources of conflict that might otherwise have led to unhappiness, inefficiency, and higher employee turnover.

 Conflicts can be diffused or prevented entirely by identifying and celebrating both differences and things in common between your employees.
 One factor leading to conflict is a sense of people’s otherness.
 So making your diverse team feel more like family should help prevent conflict.